 Your child’s eyesight should be of the utmost importance.
 To ensure that your child’s eyesight is good, there are several things that you will want to do as they age.
-From the time that they are newborns, you will want to make sure that you pay attention to how they are doing with their vision, and if you see any issues, schedule an appointment with Campus Eye Group in Hamilton, NJ, as soon as possible.
+From the time that they are newborns, you will want to make sure that you pay attention to how they are doing with their vision, and if you see any issues, schedule an appointment with Campus Eye Group as soon as possible.

 Baby’s First Eyesight